marshallmcdonnell/atlas-mcp-proxy-lakehouse-test/README.md

-# Atlas UI with AWS Data Processing MCP Server Setup vi MCP-Proxy
+# Atlas UI with AWS Data Processing MCP Server Setup via MCP-Proxy

 This setup demonstrates how to integrate the [AWS Data Processing MCP Server][aws-data-mcp]